khiem-doan/Trillium/README.md

 IMPORTANT
 - news_scrape is the news scraper (duh)

--headers working is my short report scraper + my SEC scraper.
+- headers working is my short report scraper + my SEC scraper.

 TO RUN THE CODE
 -run supervisor.py which should run headers + news scrape